 |Lying on Side||Difficulty breathing or muscular pain.
 This position makes breathing easier and reduces pressure on the joints.|

-In addition, look out for other changes in your cat’s sleeping routine.
-If your cat always slept alone but now looks for company, it may be unwell.
+Also, look out for other changes in your cat’s sleeping routine.
+If your cat always slept alone but now looks for company, it may be feeling unwell.
 The cat is seeking comfort and protection while it dozes.

 A sick cat may also sleep with one or both eyes open.
 This suggests that the cat feels vulnerable.
-It is unwilling to fall into too deep a sleep, in case it needs to react rapidly.
+It is unwilling to fall into a deep sleep in case it needs to react to changing circumstances.

 Cat Sleeping in a Ball

 A cat curled up in a ball is a common sight in colder months.
 This position is how a cat remains cozy.

 Low Body Temperature

 As Science explains, cats lose heat through their eats and footpads during sleep.
 This position protects these extremities.

 If you find your cat in this position, check the ambient temperature.
 Cats need a room temperature of around 70 degrees Fahrenheit to remain comfortable.
 If necessary, apply more heat sources to a cat’s bed.

 If a cat’s body temperature drops below 100 degrees Fahrenheit, it is at risk of hypothermia.
 Do not check a cat’s temperature while it sleeps.
 Illnesses that lead to low body temperature in cats include: